jguadagno/jguadagno.github.io/_posts/2020/2020-12-20-coding-with-joeg-streaming-hardware-configuration-december-2020-update.md

 ## Wrapping up

 Your needs may vary.
 This equipment list is what I purchased to deliver an inexpensive quality stream.
 Depending on your hardware, you might not need anything from this list.
-I curated a list of the equipment for the Coding with JoeG Stream at this [list](https://amzn.to/2ToLEvF) on Amazon.
 [Jeffrey Fritz](https://www.twitch.tv/csharpfritz){:target="_blank"}, part of the [LiveCoders](https://www.twitch.tv/team/livecoders){:target="_blank"} team, also blogged about his configuration, in the [Live Streaming Setup - 2019 Edition](https://jeffreyfritz.com/2019/01/live-streaming-setup-2019-edition/){:target="_blank"}

 **Note** If you click on an Amazon link and purchase a product, I may get a commission from Amazon.
 The purpose of the links is to avoid much searching and not to make money on the blog post.
 {: .notice}